kisom/crypto_intro/README.md

 library.

 The tutorial is in the doc/ folder, where there is a LaTeX source file and a Makefile to build the PDF and (eventually the markdown file).
+I've

 It includes a library of sample code to illustrate use of the PyCrypto library as well as a tutorial.
 The sample code is purposefully simple to